libfive/libfive/README.md

 `(ao-list-shapes)` lists available shape functions.
 `(ao-show ...)` shows a shape in the 3D viewport.
 `(ao-watch ...)` watches a script and re-runs it on changes.

+## License
+Copyright (C) 2016 Matthew Keeter  <matt.j.keeter@gmail.com>

+Ao is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.